 Moreover, avocado oil boosts the healing process of the skin, repairs it, slows down the signs of aging and boosts the regeneration of the skin.
 Anti-inflammatory, antioxidant, antimicrobial, this oil is awesome for the overall health of the skin since it protects it from the free-radical damage!

 Sweet almond oil is able to protect the skin from the sun damage and also reverse the damage inflicted by the strong sun rays.
+So, is almond oil good for sunburn?
+Yes!

 Rich in vitamins E, A, monounsaturated fatty acids, proteins, and minerals, sweet almond oil keeps the skin smooth, hydrated, and healthy.
-With its antioxidant properties, it protects the skin from the free radical damage.
+With its antioxidant properties, it protects the skin from free radical damage.

 While this oil is mild and light in texture, it still penetrates deep into the skin, providing it with nutrients and rejuvenating it at the same time.
-Almond oil can soothe an inflammation caused by the sunburn and provide a quick relief.
+Almond oil can soothe an inflammation caused by the sunburn and provide quick relief.

 Argan oil is my all-time favorite.
 It’s rich, nourishing, and simply beautiful.
 If you’re looking for something to soothe the skin, healing it along the way, argan oil is the one for you.

 A natural moisturizer, argan oil softens the skin and tones it gently.
-Rich in vitamins E and A and other antioxidants, it protects the skin from the oxidative stress.
+Rich in vitamins E and A and other antioxidants, it protects the skin from oxidative stress.

-How to apply carrier oils and essential oils for sunburn?
+How to apply oils for sunburn?

 - Aloe vera sunburn gel with a mix of essential oils